Azure-Samples/azure-ml-federated-learning/docs/README.md

 | [pneumonia.md](./real-world-examples/pneumonia.md) | [ner.md](./real-world-examples/ner.md) | [ccfraud.md](./real-world-examples/ccfraud.md) |

 ### Pneumonia detection from chest radiographs
 In this example, we train a model to detect pneumonia from chest radiographs.
-The model is trained on the [Chest X-ray dataset](https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia).
+The model is trained on the [Chest X-ray dataset](https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia)from Kaggle.
 This example is adapted from [that solution](https://github.com/Azure/medical-imaging/tree/main/federated-learning) by Harmke Alkemade _et al._ See [here](./real-world-examples/pneumonia.md) for detailed instructions on how to run this example.

 ### Named Entity Recognition using MultiNERD dataset
 This example shows how to train a federated model for the Named Entity Recognition task.
 This tutorial uses the [MultiNERD](https://github.com/Babelscape/multinerd/blob/master/README.md) dataset.
 See [here](./real-world-examples/ner.md) for detailed instructions on how to run this example.